TheDraperyLady/TheDraperyLady/src/assets/articles/MotorizationBenefits.md

 ---
-title: "3 Compelling Reasons to Invest in Motorization for Your San Jose Home"
+title: '3 Compelling Reasons to Invest in Motorization for Your San Jose Home'
-date: "2025-08-10"
+date: '2025-08-10'
-hero: "../assets/articles/images/compelling-reasons-to-invest-in-motorization.webp"
+hero: '../assets/articles/images/compelling-reasons-to-invest-in-motorization.webp'
 description: "Discover how motorized window treatments can enhance your home's value, comfort, and safety while providing convenient control over light and privacy."
 ---